anovos/anovos-docs/docs/using-anovos/config_file.md

 ## `concatenate_dataset`

-This configuration block describes how to combines multiple dataframes into a single dataframe.
+This configuration block describes how to combine multiple dataframes into a single dataframe.
-There can be varying number of input dataframes that can be concatenated and for loading other concatenating input datasets, we need to write its subsequent operations separately  for each datasets like dataset1, dataset2, dataset3, ..., etc.
+There can be varying number of input dataframes that can be concatenated and for loading other concatenating input datasets, we need to write its subsequent operations separately for each dataset like `dataset1`, `dataset2`, `dataset3` and so on.

 ### `method`

 `index` or `name`.
 This needs to be entered as a keyword argument.
 The "index" method involves concatenating the dataframes by the column index.
-IF the sequence of column is not fixed among the dataframe, this method should be avoided.
-The "name" method involves concatenating by columns names.
-The 1st dataframe passed under idfs will define the final columns in the concatenated dataframe.
-It will throw an error if any column in the 1st dataframe is not available in any of other dataframes.
+If the sequence of column is not fixed among the dataframe, this method should be avoided.
+The "name" method involves concatenating by column names.

+The first dataframe passed will define the final columns in the concatenated dataframe.
+It will throw an error if any column in the first dataframe is not available in any of other dataframes.

 _Example:_
 ```yaml